asam-ev/qc-framework/doc/manual/using_the_framework.md

 ## Add Self Implemented CheckerBundles and ReportModules

-You can add your own CheckerBundles and ReportModules to the framework.
+You can create and add your own CheckerBundles and ReportModules to the framework.
-Just add the executables to the folder where the framework executables are installed.
-This will make the executables available to the runtime component.
-In our example above, the folder is `qc-build/bin`.

-**_Note: The above instruction will change after the Manifest file is supported._**

-Executables for Checker Bundles written in any programming languages can be created using bash script, even for intepreted languages like Python.

 Requirements for your own CheckerBundle can be found in the [User defined modules](writing_user_defined_modules.md) documentation.